If you’re a Visiting International Research Student, follow important steps to apply for your initial study permit.

 Fill out all application forms electronically on a computer.
 If you have trouble opening the PDFs, try saving the document onto your desktop and opening it with Adobe software.
-You can find more trouble-shooting tips here.
+You can find more trouble-shooting tips.
 When you finish, press the “Validate” button to ensure your application form is filled out completely.
 You can still make changes after the application is successfully validated, but remember to validate again.
 You may edit and validate as many times as needed.

-For students who require a TRV, you do not apply for a TRV when you apply for an initial study permit from outside of Canada.
+For students who require a TRV, you do not need to apply for a TRV when you apply for an initial study permit from outside of Canada.
 If you are approved for a study permit and you require a TRV, you will automatically be issued a TRV.
 Usually, once your study permit application is approved.
 IRCC will ask for your passport; you will send your passport to your visa office so they can place a sticker (TRV) on a page of your passport.
 You can then enter Canada.

 For students who require an eTA, you also do not need to apply for this separately.
 An eTA will be issued if you are approved for a study permit.